bart6114/scheduleR/README.md

 ## Changes

+### v.0.0.17
+- removed 'detached' setting when spawning processes from node (caused some problems on Windows machines)

 ### v0.0.16
 - fixed bug where some files didn't get properly renamed before copying
 - fixed up some jslint warnings